 Leading A-Series engine specialist since 1981

-A must for any competition engine build, the MED roller bearing drop gear sets use a highly durable roller bearing/spindle design for the idler gear, to replace the standard pin and needle bearing setup.
+A must for any competition engine build, the MED roller bearing drop gear sets use a highly durable roller bearing/spindle design for the idler gear.

 For fast road applications we would recommend setting the primary and idler gear end float between 0.004-inch to 0.006-inch.
 For competition, a marginally larger tolerance may be suitable - contact us if you're unsure.